labstreaminglayer/App-WearableSensing/README.md

 ### All Operating Systems

-Before you can build this software, you need to obtain the SDK binaries and headers from Wearable Sensing.
-The are available [here](http://www.wearablesensing.com).
+Before you can build this software, you currently have to download the SDK binaries and headers for the device.
+The are available [here](https://wearablesensing.com/files/DSI-API_Current.zip).
 These binaries are only needed to build the `dsi2lsl` program (the `dsi2lslgui` GUI application is a separate program that launches the former).